Tips to help protect your garden during a heatwave

 - Know your vegetables and plants.
 Not all vegetables and plants need regular, daily water, even during a dry spell.
 Vegetables with deep roots such as carrot, parsnips and potatoes will be more resilient than the likes of tomatoes and lettuce which have surface roots and will dry out quicker.
 Always pay particular attention to potted plants and hanging baskets.

 - Use mulch on flowerbeds, shrubs and trees.
 A mulch spread on the surface of the soil will help to prevent water evaporation.

 - Don’t panic into watering your grass.
 Grass is very resilient and good at dealing with a lack of water.
 Even if it turns brown, don’t worry, it’ll return full of life as soon as the rains arrive.
 Mow less frequently during dry spells to reduce damage done to the surface of the grass.

 - Shade and ventilate your greenhouse.
 The glass will magnify the sun’s rays, drying out and scorching plants.
 Make sure the greenhouse is ventilated as well as possible and shade it with a net if you can.
 During the hottest days, move potted plants outside.
 If like me you have plants in the greenhouse which can not be moved outside, keep the floor of the greenhouse damp to help bring down the temperature.

-Enjoy the sun, enjoy your garden, but perhaps for the next week or so just admire it from the comfort of some shade and limit the amount of gardening you do.
+Enjoy the sun, enjoy your garden, but please when the sun is blazing down be sensible and admire it from the comfort of some shade and limit the amount of gardening you do.

 If you have any other tips for helping your garden through a heatwave, please do share them by filling in the comment box below.